Alzarath/AFModCompiler/README.md

 AFModCompiler introduces the concept of Projectile Templating.

 A projectile template string can be used in place of a `projectile`'s value.
-For clarity, I use `"ProjectileTemplate:fireball"` where projectileTemplate is the name of a projectile template file (without the file extension), but you may excluse `ProjectileTemplate:` and it should also function (untested).
+For clarity, I use `"ProjectileTemplate:fireball"` where projectileTemplate is the name of a projectile template file (without the file extension), but you may exclude `ProjectileTemplate:` and it should also function (untested).

 ```json
 "projectile": "ProjectileTemplate:fireball"